 This collection of records supplements the index above, and includes information such as regiment and militia lists, changes in pension laws, Fairfax County troop participation in various battles, and an index to Revolutionary War veterans who are buried in Fairfax, Arlington, and Alexandria counties (being that at the time of the Revolution, all of these counties made up Fairfax County).
 This source was compiled in the 1990s.

 This source contains transcripts of pension applications held at the Library of Virginia.
 These pension applications are for men and women who were either born, married, or died in Fairfax County, or had lived in Fairfax County at some point in their lives.
 This source was compiled in 2017.
-For more information about Revolutionary War records held at the Library of Virginia, click here.
+Learn more about Virginia Revolutionary War Records from the Library of Virginia.